 The Company's stock-based compensation expense prior to the Separation on April 23, 2008 was driven by stock awards issued by the Company's predecessor, Quanex Corporation.
-The Company's stock-based compensation following the Separation is related to the Company's stock awards only.
-In all instances the stock-based compensation recorded in Selling, general and administrative expense included in continuing operations relates to employees or former employees of the Company's building products operating divisions, current corporate employees of the Company and current non-employee directors of the Company.
+The Company's stock-based compensation expense following the Separation is related to the Company's stock awards only.
+In all instances the stock-based compensation recorded in Selling, general and administrative expense included in continuing operations relates to employees or former employees of the Company's building products operating divisions, corporate employees as of the Separation of the Company and current non-employee directors of the Company.
 Stock-based compensation expense related to the Company's former vehicular products business, former corporate employees and former directors is reflected in discontinued operations for all periods presented.
-Stock-based compensation for the three months ended January 31, 2009 and 2008 for the Company's continuing operations was as follows:
+Stock-based compensation for the three and six months ended April 30, 2009 and 2008 for the Company's continuing operations was as follows: